Hit by a Drunk Driver in Florida

 The criminal DUI prosecution is separate from the civil personal injury case.
 The State Attorney handles the criminal case; the victim is the witness and complainant.
 The civil case is filed independently.
 The two tracks produce some interaction:

 Discovery cross-pollination.
-Public records from the arresting agency — incident reports, body camera footage, breath test logs — are obtainable through the Florida Sunshine Law.
+Public records from the arresting agency, including incident reports, body camera footage, and breath test logs, are obtainable through the Florida Sunshine Law.
 Defense counsel in the criminal case may also share discovery.

 Collateral estoppel.
 A DUI conviction (whether by plea or trial) supports collateral estoppel in the civil case on the intoxication element.
 The defendant cannot relitigate whether they were impaired at the time of the crash.